dmbarbour/wikilon/docs/ABCRT.md

 ### Free List Algorithms

 I don't have any special ideas here.
 To avoid synchronization, I may track a per-thread free list, rather than using the shared context list for everything.
-But even this isn't a very special idea. :)
+I'm wondering whether I should use a weighted or Fibonacci buddy system.

 ## Tagged Objects